Document Type : Original Article

 Authors

-1 Assistant Prof. of Islamic Jurisprudence and Law, Department of Islamic Jurisprudence and Law, faculty of Theology, university of Tabriz, Tabriz, Iran
+Assistant Professor, Department of Islamic Jurisprudence and Law, Faculty of Theology, University of Tabriz, Tabriz, Iran

 10.22034/ils.2024.18290.1112